How Medical Cannabis used to cure Health Issues -US Pharmacist

-Since the late 20th century has been a heightened movement in the United States to allow marijuana.
-In 2012, Washington and Colorado approved voting initiatives to legalize recreational marijuana.
+Since the late 20th century, there has been a heightened movement in the United States to allow marijuana.
+In 2012, Washington and Colorado approved ballot initiatives to legalize recreational marijuana.
 In 2019, more than 30 states in the United States authorized the use of marijuana, although it remained illegal at the federal level.
-This begs the question, why was marijuana once illegal?
+This begs the question: why was marijuana once illegal?

-It was officially banned for all use (including medical) with the passage of the Controlled Substances Act (CSA) of 1970.
-Several attempts to reorganize the cannabis box under CSA have failed and the United States Supreme Court has ruled against Oakland buyers in the United States.
-Cooperative and Gonzales oppose Raich that the federal government has the right to regulate and criminalize cannabis, even for medical purposes.
+It was officially banned for all uses (including medical) with the passage of the Controlled Substances Act (CSA) of 1970.
+Several attempts to reorganize the cannabis box under the CSA have failed, and the United States Supreme Court has ruled against Oakland buyers in the United States.
+Cooperative and Gonzales oppose Raich's view that the federal government has the right to regulate and criminalize cannabis, even for medical purposes.
 Despite this, states and other jurisdictions continued to implement policies that violate federal law, beginning with the passage of California Proposition 215 in 1996.
-By 2016, states had legalized cannabis. medical and in 2012 the first two states had Colorado and Washington, legalized recreational use.
+States had legalized medical cannabis by 2016, and the first two states, Colorado and Washington, legalized recreational use in 2012.

-The State Uniform Narcotics Act, the first draft in 1925 and the fifth final draft in 1932, was the result of the work of the National Conference of Commissioners on Uniform State Laws.
+The State Uniform Narcotics Act, first drafted in 1925 and revised five times before becoming law in 1932, was the result of the work of the National Conference of Commissioners on Uniform State Laws.
 It has been argued that drug trafficking should enjoy the same guarantees and the same rules in all states.
 The committee took into account that the federal government had already passed the Harrison Act in 1914 and the Federal Import and Export Act in 1922.
 Many people thought that the Harrison Act was all it took.

-However, the Harrison Act was a revenue-generating law, and although it provided for penalties for counterfeiting, it did not authorize states themselves to police concerning the seizure of drugs used in the drug trade. illegal trade or against those responsible.
+However, the Harrison Act was a revenue-generating law, and although it provided for penalties for counterfeiting, it did not authorize states themselves to police the seizure of drugs used in the drug trade. illegal trade or against those responsible.
 The law has been recommended to states for this purpose.
 Following the Uniform State Narcotics Act, the Federal Bureau of Narcotics called on state governments to pass the law.
-By the mid-1930s all Member States had regulations on cannabis.
+By the mid-1930s, all member states had regulations on cannabis.